Dejailton/restaurant-code-test/README.md

 ## Test Requirements

-1. This application should runo commands via terminal (console)
+1. This application should run commands via terminal (console)
 2.	must have unit tests (evidence the sample input/output).
 3. Push your code to GitHub repo, and create a simple github action to build and test